Gabatrix: the Violet Wave

 “I know...”
 Javier replied as they both began to walk down the hallway.
 “Why weren’t you with your division?”

-“The people that were going to be assigned to my division were delayed from their departure on Mars.
+“The new transferrals that were going to be assigned to my division were delayed from their departure on Mars.
 I was going to check up to see how you were after the meeting when the alarms went off.
-They have gone to condition two and locked up portions of the base.
-I can’t reach my division.”
+They’ve gone to condition two and locked up portions of the base.
+I can’t even reach my department.”

 “Did you call them?
 Your division?”

 “Yes.
-They are fine.
+They’re fine.
 After the officer’s brief, I will be asking access to reach my division.
 Don’t worry, this sort of stuff happens.”

-“What an Itrean attack?”
-Javier said as he gestured with his hands.
+“What?
+An Itrean attack?”
+Javier asked as he gestured with his hands.

 “This sucks ...
 I can’t even think straight.”

-Cason patted Javier in the shoulder as they passed a group of people running past.
+Cason patted Javier on the shoulder as they passed a group of people running past.
 “Don’t worry.
-If an Itrean clan fleet is going to cause trouble, we will blow them away.
+If an Itrean clan fleet is going to cause trouble, we’ll blow them away.
 Aphadus may be a very lonely planet, but its people are indomitable.
 If they touch the ground, the invaders will meet every single gun-toting person out here.”

 It was a few minutes later as Javier and Cason entered the officer’s briefing room.
 It was the same room that he did his presentation just prior.
 The single table was filled to capacity.
 There must have been over hundreds of personnel present.
 The rest of the other officers and chiefs were standing to listen to the briefing that would determine what would happen next.
 The room was tense as a sense of unease filled the area.

 The digital screen turned on as Himanshu used his augmented hand to access the presentation system in the room.
-A projected screen menu was on his left hand as he pressed a few buttons here and there.
+A projected screen menu was on his left hand, where he interfaced with the main display.

 The screen began to show an overhead view of the solar system.
 The black void of space was just a 3d image, but it showed the small red dwarf star of Aphadus in the center.
-As it zoomed out, you could see the orbiting planet of Aphadus.
+As it zoomed out, you could see the orbiting planet of Aphadus and its small distant moon.
 There were two other gas giant planets, but the image was too zoomed in to show them.

 “Seven minutes ago,” Himanshu explained.
-“We detected five Shal’rein warships on the edge of the Aphadus’s star eastern hemisphere.
+“We detected five Shal’rein warships on the edge of the eastern hemisphere of Chhota Yaatree.
 The warships appear to be three Qitilix Class Battleships and two Kiyliy Class Dreadnoughts.
-They have slowly wandered from the other side of the star into our visual range.
+They have slowly wandered from the other side of the moon into our visual range.
 The base has been put into high alert status.
 The fleet is being mobilized to go and intercept them.”

 The projection centered on Aphadus itself.
-It zoomed in close enough to show the defense fleet that was in position.
-There were at least fifteen warships that were controlled by the UHN.
-The fleet consisted of mostly the ancient Ikra Class Battleships that the T’rintar lent to the UHN forces.
-The rest were Magellan Class Battleships.
-The lead flagship was the Nelson Class Battleship named the UHN Angre.
-A single stealth cruiser named the UHN Ohio was present in the fleet as well.
+It zoomed in close enough to show the defense fleet in position.
+The UHN controlled at least twenty warships.
+The fleet consisted mostly of ancient Ikra Class Battleships that the T’rintar lent to the UHN forces.
+The rest were Magellan Class Battleships or older armored cruisers.
+The lead flagship was the Nelson Class Battleship, the UHN Angre.
+A single stealth cruiser, the UHN Ohio, was also present in the fleet.

 “Right now,” Himanshu continued.
 “We have detected no further warships that are present in the system.
 The enemy fleet remains in position and is ignoring our hails.
 Martian command and the other fleets are formulating a strategy to push them out of the system.
 Right now, command feels the best strategy is to take our defense fleet and meet them head-on.”